indiqusdocs/apiculus/docs/Subscribers/Networking/FirewallandSecurity/AccessingtheVFIControlPanel.md

 ---
 # Accessing the VFI Control Panel

 The VFI Service on Apiculus is delivered as an integration using OS images pre-loaded with pfSense or FortiGate VM.
-While adding Instances to the VFI-based network is possible from the Apiculus CloudConsole UI, networking configurations need to be handled by accessing the VFI control panel UI.
+While adding Instances to the VFI-based network is possible from the Apiculus Cloud Console UI, networking configurations need to be handled by accessing the VFI control panel UI.

 Depending on the software/appliance powering the VFI, the steps needed to activate the VFI control panel are different.
-These instructions are also sent to CloudConsole users over email when they create a VFI, and all the details required to activate the VFI control panel are available on Apiculus CloudConsole.
+These instructions are also sent to Cloud Console users over email when they create a VFI, and all the details required to activate the VFI control panel are available on Apiculus Cloud Console.

 ## Prerequisites and Preparation